Female Solo Travel: What it’s like to travel solo in your 20s, 30s, 40s, 50s and 60s

 'That cruise was without a doubt my most amazing trip.
 The pristine nature of the place, with its blue icebergs, glaciers, and hundreds of penguins and other wildlife, made it feel like we were the first humans there.
 My most special experiences seemed to occur when I pushed myself outside of my comfort zone.
 For example, doing a tandem skydive when I was 46, or hitchhiking for the first time at 52 in New Zealand, which I feel is a safe country to try new things.'

-'Another great experience was visiting the The Galápagos Islands on a small motorsailer boat, and hiking The Inca Trail.
-Other special experiences involved meeting locals and being treated to a home meal, or taken to a favourite local hangout.
+'Another great experience was visiting The Galápagos Islands on a small motorsailer boat, and hiking The Inca Trail.
+Other special experiences involved meeting locals and being treated to a home meal or being taken to a favourite local hangout.
 Even for an introvert like me, what you remember the most about trips are the human connections you make.'

 'When I began traveling, I stayed in budget hotels and guesthouses.
 I only discovered hostels in my mid-30s and stayed in dorms a few times, but always preferred having my own room.
 These days, I usually stay in an AirBnB room or apartment, or find a cheap hotel or guesthouse on Booking.com.
 I like to have my private bathroom now as well.
 Occasionally, I’ll house-sit in exchange for free accommodation through an online platform called Trusted Housesitters.
 As a mature woman, it’s easier to get people to trust you.'